Detective Pikachu Returns, Assassin's Creed Mirage and more Fall games reviewed

 Contaminated water supplies.
 Lab-grown diseases.
 Modern cannibals and the Boogeyman; The Fabulous Fear Machine will have you afraid to do anything... except play more.

-This strategy game published by AMC Games elicits uneasiness throughout each mission.
-The campaign follows morally bankrupt aspirants eager to engage in dark dealings for selfish conquest.
+This strategy title published by AMC Games elicits uneasiness throughout each mission.
+The campaign follows morally bankrupt aspirants eager for selfish conquest.
 Of course, by making a deal with Kirlian, the malevolent entity who offers the Machine's power to grant wishes, the contenders you meet are woefully unaware of the atrocities to come.

-Each mission starts with your character needing to spread fear across the map, with certain conditions needed to win, much like the board game Pandemic or mobile game Plague Inc. You'll have several tools to maximize your efficiency: "legends" that can be deployed and leveled up to generate fear, and "agents" who can explore new territory, farm resources and more.
-You'll encounter actors fighting your cause, and you'll need to tactfully deal with them with some dialogue options allowing for temporary peace, and others escalating all out war.
-Although your opponent's demise is not mission critical, your saboteurs can spy on them, unveiling their secrets and ginning up plots to turn the world against them.
+Each mission starts with your character needing to spread fear across the map, with certain conditions to win, much like the board game Pandemic or mobile game Plague Inc. You'll have several tools to maximize your efficiency: "legends" that can be deployed and leveled up to generate fear and "agents" who can explore new territory, farm resources and more.
+You'll encounter actors fighting against your cause, and you'll need to tactfully deal with them with dialogue options that allowing for temporary peace or escalating to all out war.
+Although your opponents' demise is not mission critical, your saboteurs can spy on them, unveiling their secrets and ginning up plots to turn the world against them.

 — Bryant Denton, contributor